Euro is the official currency of France. Its currency symbol is €, EUR.

 - Salary + any commissions/ bonuses.

-A probation period in France is typically between 1 - 4 months.
-The more senior the position the longer the probation period.
-Fixed term contracts with a duration over 6 months can include a probation period of 1 month.
+A probation period in France is typically between one - four months.
+The more senior the position, the longer the probation period.
+Fixed term contracts with a duration over six months can include a probation period of one month.

 French law stipulates that all residents of France must have health insurance.
 This can be through the public healthcare system or a private scheme.